Azure/bicep/docs/language-service.md

 ## Validation and type checking

-The bicep compiler has a type system that ensure your code is authored correctly.
+The bicep compiler has a type system that ensures your code is authored correctly.
 We will check the basic types that are built into the bicep language (`string`, `int`, `object`), as well as types of returned functions, and types of resources.
-Depending on the type of validation, you will see either a warning in yellow, which will successfully compile with `bicep build` or you will see an error in red, which will block compilation.
+Depending on the type of validation, you will see either a warning in yellow, which will successfully compile with `bicep build` or you will see an error in red, which will block compilation because the compiled JSON would produce an invalid ARM Template.

 ## Intellisense